 The following list contains examples of references formatted for multimedia.

-References for mulitimedia usually include some or all of the following pieces of information:
+14.261 The citation for recordings and other multimedia content usually includes some or all of the following elements:

 The order of these elements—and which ones are included—will depend not only on the nature of the source but also on whether a part or the whole is cited and whether a particular contributor is the focus of the citation.

 Include one, some, or all of the people primarily responsible for the content.
 The order of these elements—and which ones are included—will depend not only on the nature of the source but also on whether a part or the whole of a work is cited and whether a particular contributor is the focus of the citation.
 Consider the director, producer, composer, writer, performer.

 A citation may begin with a title in a footnote rather than a creator.

 In a bibliography entry, the author, performer, or other primary contributor such as director etc. should be listed first if known (see Mao's Last Dancer example in the Video and Film section above).